NadaSmith/Parachute-Game/README.md

 1. Clone this repository: `git clone https://github.com/NadaSmith/parachute-game.git`.
 2. Navigte to the project directory: `cd parachute-game`.
 3. Open the `index.html` file in your web browswer.
-4. Start pl;aying the game by taking turns guessing letters and have fun!
+4. Start playing the game by taking turns guessing letters and have fun!

 ## Stretch Goals
 - Impletment a hinting system to provide cues fo rht esecret word.